PoissonPilote/lowdata/README.md

 ## Email

-You should forget *Gmail* and its fancy web interface: it was 100 times (check the good ration) the amount of data you need to exchange email.
+You should forget *Gmail* and its fancy web interface: it waste 100 times (check the good ration) the amount of data you need to exchange email.
 Go back to a simple desktop mail application with POP/SMTP configuration (IMAP send unnecessessary synchronisation message).
 Make sure to respect the following best practice:

 - Use text only (not formatted) content.
 - If you really want formatting, use Markdown